-A24’s The Green Knight dropped its first trailer today and it will be pure Arthurian fantasy with a side of horror.
+A24’s The Green Knight dropped a new trailer today and it will be pure Arthurian fantasy with a side of horror.

-A24 is at it again.
-If Ari Aster’s Midsommar wasn’t folklore enough for you, The Green Knight will finally see its cinematic debut.
+A24’s The Green Knight will finally see its cinematic debut.
 After being delayed for over a year because of COVID, the fantastical reimagining of the strangest Arthurian tale will get its premiere.
 Based on King Arthur and his Knights of the Roundtable legends, The Green Knight is the most enigmatic of all the Arthurian characters.
 Part morality fable, part depressing finality, the tale boils the human condition down into one succinct truth.
 We are all flawed.
-It does allow for some positivity however as free will allows for honesty and virtue to shine through in those pure enough.
-The trailer seems to indicate Sir Gawain is deeply fearful for good reason.
-Here’s all you need to know ahead of David Lowery’s movie due out May 24th, 2020.
+However, it does allow for some positivity as free will allows for honesty and virtue to shine through in those pure enough.
+Dev Patel’s Sir Gawain is an intriguing mix of reckless overconfidence and stalworth bravery.
+Here’s all you need to know ahead of David Lowery’s movie due out July 30th, 2021.

-The Green Knight known for his green clothes and skin first appeared in the 14th century, in a poem titled Sir Gawain and the Green Knight.
-This short poem penned by the Pearl Poet portrays the mysterious character as immortal or at the very least magical.
+The Green Knight, known for his green clothes and skin, first appeared in the 14th century in a poem titled Sir Gawain and the Green Knight.
+This short poem penned by the Pearl Poet portrays the mysterious character as immortal or, at the very least magical.
 Sir Gawain steps into King Arthur’s place and is tested by the Knight.
-He goes through a series of trials that he must complete to be spared.
+He goes through a series of trials that he must complete being spared.

 In future stories, he is traditionally an ally of Arthur’s, if somewhat terrifying one.
 He frequently disguises himself to perform the trials.
-Elaborate honey pot schemes factor in.
-The Green Knight appears in early texts from Arabic to Sicilian to name just a few.
-The poem is the only instance in English text where the character has green skin but an early Islamic tale in the Quoran features a green-hued character called the Green Man.
-He was turned green by being the only person to ever have drunk from the water of life.
-In the Quoran and Sir Gawain, the Green Knight tests honorable men, Moses and Gawain respectfully.
+Elaborate honey pot schemes are often used.
+The Green Knight appears in early texts from Arabic to Sicilian, to name just a few.
+The poem is the only instance in English text where the character has green skin, but an early Islamic tale in the Quoran features a green-hued character called the Green Man.
+He was turned green by being the only person ever to have drunk from the water of life.
+In the Quoran and Sir Gawain, the Green Knight tests honorable men, Moses and Gawain, respectfully.

 The Camelot tales are big into chivalry and honor above all else.
 The Knight’s purpose is to test the strength of that honor.
 Sir Gawain is a loyal and valued knight.
 He always is a heroic figure who is strong, courageous, and honest.
-Gawain is human however and has a fierce desire to live that on one occasion causes him to conceal a girdle(think belt) that gives the wearer invisibility.
-He confesses his sin to the King and says he will wear the girdle the remainder of his life as a symbol that our failings are not erased just because they are hidden.
-All of Camelot chooses to adopt the symbol as a sign that to admit your flaws and be humble is as important as not doing something wrong, to begin with.
+Gawain is human, however, and has a fierce desire to live that on one occasion causes him to conceal a girdle(think belt) that gives the wearer invisibility.
+He confesses his sin to the King and says he will wear the girdle for the remainder of his life as a symbol that our failings are not erased just because they are hidden.
+All of Camelot chooses to adopt the symbol as a sign that admitting your flaws and being humble is as important as not doing something wrong, to begin with.

 With A24’s penchant for atmospheric horror, I expect big things from The Green Knight.
-David Lowery who wrote and directed this retelling of the Arthurian legend also wrote the beautiful A Ghost Story.
+David Lowery, who wrote and directed this retelling of the Arthurian legend, also wrote the beautiful A Ghost Story.
 That haunting film manages to float in a space somewhere between horror and fantasy that achieves both.
 Magical realism has had a real resurgence lately.
-Combining reality with magic and fantasy if done right creates a world just adjacent to our own filled with amazing people and things.
+Combining reality with magic and fantasy, if done right, it creates a world just adjacent to our own filled with amazing people and things.
 The Green Knight appears to be delivering a setting that is both familiar and deeply unsettling.
 The foreboding trailer is heavy on teeth jarring sound work reminiscent of last year’s wildly trippy Hagazussa.

-The trailer shows puppet shows that come to life, spontaneous combustion, and mystical tarot cards.
+The first trailer showed puppet shows that come to life, spontaneous combustion, and mystical tarot cards.
 The teaser is intense.
 It is full of creepiness and stark imagery.
 In between all, the sinister red lettering and skulls there are bread crumbs everywhere to the type of story this will be.
 The moral of the story is the inescapable duality of humanity.
 We are capable of great good and evil just as Gawain is.
 This new trailer hints at the bizarre things Sir Gawain will have to face.
 Giants, ghosts, and talking foxes are all on the table.

-The puppet show, in fact, details the important beheading scene in the story.
+The puppet show, in fact, details the critical beheading scene in the story.
 The new trailer shows the beheading in all its ineffective climax.
 The Green Knight asks Sir Gawain to strike him once and then he will reciprocate in kind.
 Sir Gawain swings the ax at the knight’s neck and beheads him.
-It does not kill the knight however and he picks his head back up and says he will return in a year and a day to do the same to Gawain.
-How that all-important part of the story will play out it only alluded to with giant axes and puppet beheadings for children.
+However, it does not kill the knight, and he picks his head back up and says he will return in a year and a day to do the same to Gawain.
+How that all-important part of the story will play out is only alluded to with giant axes and puppet beheadings for children.
 The new trailer certainly makes it look as if Sir Gawain begins a journey for his life.

-The cast is amazing with Dev Patel(Slumdog Millionaire) as Gwain, Ralph Ineson(The Witch) playing The Green Knight, Alicia Vikander(Ex Machina) as Essel, Sean Harris(Possum) as King Arthur, and Joel Edgerton(The Gift).
+The cast is amazing, with Dev Patel(Slumdog Millionaire) as Gawain, Ralph Ineson(The Witch), playing The Green Knight, Alicia Vikander(Ex Machina) as Essel, Sean Harris(Possum) as King Arthur, and Joel Edgerton(The Gift).
 Lowery is leaning hard into moody The Lighthouse territory in tone and imagery.
 This will be Camelot by way of surrealism.

 The knight Gawain is afraid of in this film is understandably terrifying.
-Patel’s voiceover throughout the trailer gives volume to his fear.
-Gawain should be afraid of the knight.
+Gawain should be fearful of the knight.
 He is a pale green stone-like creature who is large and menacing as he wields a massive green ax.
 That is only one of the things Gawain has to contend with on his journey.
 Ghosts, thieves, and giants scheme and lie their way into Sir Gawain’s life as he attempts the impossible.
-Like most young people he is brave to a fault and determined.
+Like most young people, he is brave to a fault and determined.
 He will go to any lengths to prove his metal.
 Courage makes Kings.
-Divine or royal, true or evil Gawain is on a quest of his own.
+Divine or royal, true or evil, Gawain is on a quest of his own.
 The poster indicates royalty and holiness are one and the same.
 How far would you go to prove you are worthy?